apache/sirona/src/site/markdown/plugins.md

 ## Extend the reporting GUI

-To extend the reporting GUI just write your own `org.apache.sirona.reporting.web.plugin.Plugin`.
+To extend the reporting GUI just write your own `org.apache.sirona.reporting.web.plugin.api.Plugin`.
 Here too it relies on java ServiceLoader (SPI) mecanism.

 Here is the Plugin interface: